Memoirs of a Geisha (film): Plot

 Years later, Pumpkin debuts as a maiko under Hatsumomo's tutelage.
 Shortly afterwards, Chiyo is taken under the wing of Mameha, who persuades Mother to reinvest in Chiyo's geisha training, promising to pay her double after her debut.
 Chiyo becomes a maiko and is renamed Sayuri.
 At a sumo match, she is reintroduced to the chairman, but is noticed by his gruff business partner Toshikazu Nobu.

 Due to Mameha's efforts, and no thanks to Hatsumomo, Sayuri rises in popularity, attracting the attention of many men—including Dr. Crab and the Baron, Mameha's own danna.
-In a bidding war for Sayuri's deflowering ceremony, as part of her becoming a full geisha, Dr. Crab gives the record-breaking bid, 15,000 yen.
+In a bidding war for Sayuri's deflowering ceremony, as part of her becoming a full geisha, Dr. Crab gives the record-breaking bid of 15,000 yen.
 Mother immediately names Sayuri as her adopted daughter and the heiress to the okiya, crushing Pumpkin and enraging Hatsumomo.

 Returning home afterwards, Sayuri finds a drunken Hatsumomo in her room, with the chairman's handkerchief.
 A fight breaks out, in which Hatsumomo lights the okiya on fire.
 The building is saved, and Hatsumomo is banished.
 Sayuri's successful career is cut short by World War II.
 Sayuri is relocated to the countryside, where she works making kimonos.
 After the war ends, Nobu asks her to help him impress an American Colonel to get funding for their business.
-She convinces Mameha to help her, as well as Pumpkin, who now is an escort.
+She convinces Mameha to help her, as well as Pumpkin, who is now an escort.

 Sayuri travels with Nobu, the chairman, Mameha, Pumpkin, and the American soldiers to the Amami Islands.
 The Colonel propositions Sayuri, but she rejects him.
 Nobu confronts her afterwards, confessing his desire to become her danna.
 Sayuri plans to have Nobu catch her being intimate with the Colonel so he loses interest, enlisting Pumpkin's help.
 However, Pumpkin brings the chairman instead.
 When confronted, she admits it was in revenge for Mother adopting Sayuri instead of her.
 Disheartened, Sayuri gives up on the chairman.

 Returning to Gion, Sayuri is summoned to a nearby tea-house.
 Expecting Nobu, she is surprised to see the chairman.
 He confesses his feelings for Sayuri, admitting he always knew who she was but refused to interfere with Nobu's feelings out of respect, and that he himself arranged for Mameha to become her mentor.
 Sayuri finally can declare her love to the chairman and they kiss.